desmond3th/backend/README.md

 ## 🧐 About

-Welcome to Watchify Backend Oasis – a robust backend solution providing essential features for video uploading and storage built with nodejs, expressjs, mongodb, mongoose, jwt, bcrypt, etc. This RESTful API is designed to handle:
+Welcome to Watchify – a robust backend solution providing essential features for video uploading and storage built with nodejs, expressjs, mongodb, mongoose, jwt, bcrypt, etc. This RESTful API is designed to handle:

 - **User Authentication:** Secure account creation, login, and identity verification.
 - **Video Management:** Seamless video uploading and storage.